-As a complementary technique, retrofitting is an approach to upgrade, without necessarily redeveloping, existing developments by integrating enhanced features such as landscaping, bicycle/pedestrian pathways, seating areas, environmental protections, and general aesthetic updates.
+- As a complementary technique, retrofitting is an approach to upgrade, without necessarily redeveloping, existing developments by integrating enhanced features such as landscaping, bicycle/pedestrian pathways, seating areas, environmental protections, and general aesthetic updates.

-- Update nuisance regulations to improve resident quality of life.
+Update nuisance regulations to improve resident quality of life.

-- Review minimum buffer requirements between commercial and residential uses; effective buffers are not necessarily wide, but dense, to enhance visual quality (and provide screens when necessary), reduce noise, and enhance environmental sustainability; they should be planted with mixed, native vegetative, hearty species with sufficient size and density and regularly supplemented with new plantings. - Review noise, light, and odor regulations, and increase enforcement of existing provisions.
-Consider restricting truck deliveries and loud machinery uses to certain hours.
-Residents report that noise and odors issues have gotten worse as facilities are allowed to expand but nuisance regulations are not enforced to protect residents.
-In particular, residents expressed concern about recycling facilities with odors that travel as far as half a mile away. - Establish regulations to govern short-term housing rentals and the commercial use of residential properties.
-In particular, the short term rental of residential swimming pools should be prohibited.
+· Review minimum buffer requirements between commercial and residential uses; effective buffers are not necessarily wide, but dense, to enhance visual quality (and provide screens when necessary), reduce noise, and enhance environmental sustainability; they should be planted with mixed, native vegetative, hearty species with sufficient size and density and regularly supplemented with new plantings.

-22 The ban is referenced in two sections of the Code: § 13.10.B.5., Nonresidential areas, quoted above, and § 15.5.J, Legislative intent, which states that: "particular types of retail and retail warehouse uses shall be prohibited, pursuant to § 13.10."
+The ban is referenced in two sections of the Code: § 13.10.B.5., Nonresidential areas, quoted above, and § 15.5.J, Legislative intent, which states that: "particular types of retail and retail warehouse uses shall be prohibited, pursuant to § 13.10."
 To implement the recommended change, both sections of the Code would need to be updated to differentiate between permitted and prohibited types of warehouses.